 7. Engine Oil Filter Housing Gasket

-As with many soft engine gaskets, the oil filter housing gasket, part# 0816965, is a common failure point.
+As with many soft engine gaskets, the oil filter housing gasket is a common failure point.
 This gasket will harden over time from the heat cycles produced by the engine and oil contaminants causing it to leak.
 If you see oil on the driver side portion of the engine block near the oil filter you know this gasket is leaking.
 Depending on the size of the leak, this may also cause the low oil light on the dash to illuminate.
 We have seen instances where this leak will cause the belt to slip off and jam into the main seal behind the crank pulley.

 8. Rear Sub-frame Bushing Failure

-Like mentioned above, the rear subframe takes a lot of abuse in these cars from lateral movement.
+As mentioned above, the rear subframe takes a lot of abuse in these cars from lateral movement.
 Besides the subframe itself, the bushings take a ton of abuse and subsequently wear out.
 When the bushings wear out, it will cause clunking and banging, and accelerate wear on the subframe itself.
-Aside from the sub frame reinforcing, it’s a good idea to make sure your bushings are all fresh to keep the car from hammering and banging itself apart.
+Aside from the subframe reinforcing, it’s a good idea to make sure your bushings are all fresh to keep the car from hammering and banging itself apart.
 The key bushings to look at here are in this kit we put together, 100K10187.

 9. Rear Spring Failure